 Favoured by purists and those who use cannabis recreationally, CBD buds contain the majority of the CBD within the hemp plant and using CBD flower is the most natural way to use CBD.

 Once the hemp is harvested, it is hung up to cure indoors for 3-4 months to dry out and develop the taste profile.
-Once cured, CBD flowers are ready to use and are usually vaped or smoked.
+Once cured, CBD flowers are ready to use and are usually vaped, smoked or turned into CBD oil or concentrates.

 Hemp flower looks, smells and feels just like traditional cannabis, but in the absence of (beyond trace amounts) THC, using it comes without any of the high.